Constraints on axion-like dark matter from a SERF comagnetometer: Results

 \subsection{Apparatus}

-The detector is comprised of a naturally abundant potassium vapor and $1500$ Torr of $^{3}$He gas that are enclosed in a spherical glass cell\footnote{The cell also contains $40$ Torr of $\textrm{N}_2$ gas to mitigate radiation trapping and assist the optical pumping process.
-Further details on the apparatus are given in Ref.~\cite{katz2021coupling}.} as shown in Fig.~\ref{fig:apparatus}c.
-The two spin ensembles are initially unpolarized; we orient the spins by continuous optical-pumping of the potassium spins, reaching a polarization degree of $P_{\textrm{K}}\approx85\%$.
+The detector is comprised of a naturally abundant potassium vapor and $1500$ Torr of $^{3}$He gas that are enclosed in a spherical glass cell {of $1.4~{\rm cm}$ diameter} as shown in Fig.~\ref{fig:apparatus}c. {The cell also contains $40$ Torr of $\textrm{N}_2$ gas to mitigate radiation trapping and assist the optical pumping process.} The two spin ensembles are initially unpolarized; we orient the spins by continuous optical-pumping of the potassium spins, reaching a polarization degree of $P_{\textrm{K}}\approx85\%$.
 Subsequently, the helium spins are polarized by collisions with the optically-pumped potassium atoms, in a process known as spin-exchange optical-pumping (SEOP) \cite{walker1997spin}, reaching a polarization degree of $P_{\textrm{He}}\approx20\%$.
 The spins are aligned along an externally applied magnetic field $B_z\hat{z}$ and are magnetically shielded from the ambient field.
 The magnetic field together with applied light-shifts and the spin-exchange shifts generated by the two polarized spin gases determine the electron paramagnetic resonance (EPR) frequency $\omega_{\textrm{K}}$ of the potassium spins and the nuclear magnetic resonance (NMR) frequency $\omega_{\textrm{He}}$ of the helium spins.
-We use an off-resonant optical probe to measure the collective total spin of the alkali-metal atoms along the $\hat{x}$ direction via polarimetry technique, using a pair of photo-diodes in a homodyne configuration \cite{katz2015coherent}.
+We use an off-resonant optical probe to measure the collective total spin of the alkali-metal atoms along the $\hat{x}$ direction via polarimetry technique, using a pair of photodiodes {(Thorlabs PDB210A)} in a homodyne configuration \cite{katz2015coherent}{, with each of the two photo-diodes receiving about $0.5~{\rm mW}$ of power (estimated using the Faraday rotation of the polarization during calibration measurements)}.